Window Frames Product Guidance

 Aluminum window frames are made from extruded aluminum alloy, a relatively low-hazard, recycled material, so products may contain a high amount of recycled aluminum.
 Because aluminum conducts heat readily, windows in certain applications may be thermally broken, meaning they employ a non-conducting plastic material between interior and exterior portions of the window frame to improve thermal properties.
 Thermal breaks most often consist of polyamide strips or poured-in-place polyurethane, representing a small percentage of the overall window frame by weight.
 Hazards vary based on the type of plastic, but in general reducing plastic content is preferred as plastics are typically made from fossil fuel feedstocks that have significant lifecycle hazards.

 Aluminum frames do require treatment or coating, which affect their associated chemical hazards and length of life of the frame.
 Pretreatment for coating may include chromate treatments that may rely on hazardous chromium VI.[16]
 Chrome-free pretreatments are available.[17]
-Additionally, PVDF or FEVE coatings rely on per- or polyalkyl substances (PFAS), also known as forever chemicals.
+Additionally, PVDF or FEVE coatings rely on per- or polyfluorinated alkyl substances (PFAS), also known as forever chemicals.
 PFAS are a high priority to avoid as many are persistent, bioaccumulative, and toxic.
 Coatings that do not rely on PFAS include polyester powder coating and anodization (see above).

 Within this type prefer: Anodized aluminum frames which are ranked green in this product guidance.